What is Alprolix and how is it used?

 No information provided.

-Included as part of the PRECAUTIONS section.
+Included as part of the "PRECAUTIONS" Section

-Allergic-type hypersensitivity reactions, including anaphylaxis, have been reported with Factor IX replacement products, and are possible with ALPROLIX™.
-Early signs of allergic reactions, which can progress to anaphylaxis, may include angioedema, chest tightness, hypotension, rash, nausea, vomiting, parasthesia, restlessness, wheezing and dyspnea.
-Discontinue use of ALPROLIX™ if hypersensitivity symptoms occur, and initiate appropriate treatment.
+The presence of inhibitors has been associated with allergic reactions with Factor IX replacement therapies, including with ALPROLIX.
+Evaluate patients experiencing allergic reactions for the presence of an inhibitor.
+Early signs of allergic reactions, which can progress to anaphylaxis, may include angioedema, chest tightness, hypotension, rash, nausea, vomiting, paresthesia, restlessness, wheezing and dyspnea.
+Discontinue use of ALPROLIX if hypersensitivity symptoms occur, and initiate appropriate treatment.

 Evaluate patients experiencing allergic reactions for the presence of an inhibitor.
 Closely observe patients for signs and symptoms of acute hypersensitivity reactions, particularly during the early phases of exposure to the product.

 Monitoring Laboratory Tests